maikershq/x402-referral/README.md

 ## Overview

-X402 Referral Engine is a permissionless referral platform that combines:
+x402 Referral is a permissionless referral platform that combines:
 - **Solana blockchain** for transparent campaign registry and proof logging
 - **x402 protocol** for instant cryptocurrency payouts (HTTP 402)
 - **Agent Economy** support for autonomous AI agents to earn and transact